 Social Media teaser created for the documentary, Scorched: Mine Fires in Pennsylvania Coal Country

-It’s strange how life’s detours can take you on different paths really fast.
+It’s strange how life’s detours can take you on different paths fast.
 In this case, I had the opportunity to try out some filmmaking ideas in the depths of winter.
-And I mean deep in the Pennsylvania winter, in 8 degree weather on a Northeast PA mountainside while searching for coal mine fires when it was cold enough to make cell phones freeze.
+And I mean deep in the Pennsylvania winter, in 8-degree weather on a Northeast PA mountainside while searching for coal mine fires when it was cold enough to make cell phones freeze.

-So, challenge completed and successful.
-Scorched is currently making it’s way around the country and being shown in several film festivals.
+So, the challenge was completed and successful.
+Scorched is currently making its way around the country and being shown in several film festivals.
 While festivals are sometimes thought of as merely vanity events, they are good places to network and compare your content to work being created by other filmmakers and should be one piece of an overall business strategy that can help you gain exposure.

 And to throw in some basic policy that’s being ignored (and why we do documentary work) here’s that bit about the right to good health in the Pennsylvania Constitution:

 Article 1, Section 27:

 “The people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic, and esthetic values of the environment.
 Pennsylvania’s public natural resources are the common property of all of the people, including generations yet to come.
 As trustee of these resources, the Commonwealth shall conserve and maintain them for the benefit of all the people.”